 The Chinese Calendar

-Many Chinese communities around the world use the Chinese calendar, which predates the Gregorian calendar.
-The Chinese calendar is a lunisolar calendar that is used to determine important festival dates, such as Chinese New Year.
+The Chinese calendar is a lunisolar calendar that is used to determine important festival dates, such as Lunar New Year.

-Although the Chinese calendar originated from China, the Gregorian calendar is used in China for civil purposes in modern times.
-However, the Chinese calendar is still used among various Chinese communities around the world.
-It is used to determine festival dates, such as Chinese New Year, as well as auspicious dates, such as wedding dates.
-It is also used to determine moon phases because it follows the moon.
+Although the Chinese calendar originated in China, these days, the Gregorian calendar is used for civil purposes.
+However, the Chinese calendar is still observed among various Chinese communities around the world.
+It is used to determine festival dates, such as Lunar New Year, as well as auspicious dates, such as wedding dates.
+It is also used to determine Moon phases because it follows the Moon.

-The Chinese calendar does not count years in an infinite sequence (Tøndering, 2005).
+The Chinese calendar does not count years in an infinite sequence.
 Each year is assigned a name consisting of two components within each 60-year cycle.
 The first component is a celestial stem:

 - Jia (associated with growing wood).